Kane joins Navy after five years at Holy Cross

 Kane was also the manager for the Lowell All-Americans of the New England Collegiate Baseball League during the summers of 2009 and 2010.
 Prior to his promotion to manager, he served two years as an assistant coach in Lowell under manager Ken Connerty.
 During his four years with the All-Americans, 15 of his players went on to be drafted.

 Kane played at the collegiate level under Jack Leggett at Clemson from 1997-1999 where he was a member of three nationally ranked teams.
 During the 1999 season at Clemson, he appeared in 19 games for a team that came within one win of a College World Series berth.
 Kane was member of the 1997 Atlantic Coast Conference Honor Roll.

-A native of Concord, Mass., Kane and his wife Lilly, have a son Travis and daughter Louisa.
+A native of Acton, Mass., Kane and his wife Lilly, have a son Travis and daughter Louisa.
 His brother Ryan played baseball at Presbyterian College and was a Cape Cod Baseball League All-Star.
 Ryan also was a sixth round selection of the Anaheim Angels in 1995 and had a 10-year career in professional baseball.